 Timings: 6:00 AM-12:00 PM & 4:00 PM – 8:00 PM

-Located inside the Vijayanagar fort, this beautiful garden is one of the main highlights to explore.
+Located inside the Vijayanagar fort, this beautiful garden is one of the main highlights to explore apart from the places to visit in Thanjavur other than temples.
 Amidst the historical ruins of the fort stands this well-designed and well-maintained garden which is considered to be one of the famous places in Thanjavur.
 There is a square tank which is located inside the Siva Garden which was built during the 16th century by rulers.
 This was used to provide water to the Tanjore Palace and still used while the water tastes sweet.

 Location: W Main St, Balaganapathy Nagar, Thanjavur, Tamil Nadu 613007